Learning Multi-modal Representations by Watching Hundreds of Surgical Video Lectures: Acknowledgment

 \section{Acknowledgment}

-This work was supported by French state funds managed by the ANR within the National AI Chair program under Grant ANR-20-CHIA-0029-01 (ChairAI4ORSafety) and within the Investments for the future program under Grant ANR-10-IAHU-02 (IHU Strasbourg).
+This work has received funding from the European Union (ERC, CompSURG, 101088553).
+Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
+Neither the European Union nor the granting authority can be held responsible for them.
+This work was also partially supported by French state funds managed by the ANR under Grants ANR-20-CHIA-0029-01 and ANR-10-IAHU-02.
 This work was granted access to the HPC resources of IDRIS under the allocation AD011013704R1 and AD011011631R2 made by GENCI.
+Jo\"el L. Lavanchy was funded by the Swiss National Science Foundation ($P500PM_206724$, $P5R5PM_217663$).

 We also appreciate the tremendous effort put forth by the open education platforms Websurg (IRCAD), EAES, and YouTube to provide high-quality educational content and make it freely accessible to learners around the world.
 We are incredibly grateful to the clinicians who have devoted their time and expertise to create and share content on these platforms, making this work possible.